 Everybody’s quit journey is different.
 For some, it takes one try, and for others it takes many.
 But you are not alone.
 Whether you need advice on managing your cravings, or just a listening ear, we’re here for you.
 To begin, check out these resources below.

-At participating pharmacies, you will be able to sign up for the I Quit Programme and receive a customised quit plan, plus face-to-face counselling (subjected to prevailing social management measures) under the Start to S.T.O.P.
+At participating pharmacies, you will be able to sign up for the I Quit Programme and receive a personalised quit plan, plus face-to-face counselling (subjected to prevailing social management measures) under the Start to S.T.O.P.
 (Speak to Our Pharmacists) programme.

 more about the Start to S.T.O.P. programme, which is championed by Pharmaceutical Society of Singapore at selected retail pharmacies (Guardian and Unity).